ICRC in Azerbaijan: January to June 2019

 Being the guardian of international humanitarian law, the ICRC continued its efforts to promote IHL.
 For this purpose, various IHL-related events were organized where more than 1,200 servicemen of the Azerbaijan army participated.

-Highlights of our work in Azerbaijan in January–June 2019:
+Highlights of our work in Azerbaijan from January to June 2019:

 - 6,336 people in five communities received agriculture or livestock inputs like seeds, fertilizers and subsidies for machine costs as a way to improve their livelihoods.